 - porphyria (a rare, inherited illness)

-- Children – benzodiazepines are not suitable for children, except in rare cases of acute anxiety or insomnia caused by fear or sleepwalking, when diazepam may be used
+- Benzodiazepines are not suitable for children.
+This is except for rare cases of anxiety or insomnia caused by fear or sleepwalking, when diazepam may be prescribed.

 - cleft palate

 - dyspraxia (problems with co-ordination and movement)

 - attention deficit hyperactivity disorder (ADHD).

 Some people have also reported the following problems in their baby after taking benzodiazepines towards the end of their pregnancy: